Ibtesam-Mahmood/Rime-SDK/README.md

 #### Authentication and Users
 :exclamation::exclamation::exclamation: **IMPORTANT** :exclamation::exclamation::exclamation:
 Rime does not provide authentication functionality, that is entirely up to the developer to implement.
-Rime assumes that each user has a unique userID that can be provided to access a user's Rime account.
+Rime assumes that each user has a unique userId that can be provided to access a user's Rime account.

 ## Jump to: